MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Data and Analysis

 The MUSE eXtremly Deep Field (MXDF; GTO Program 1101.A-0127, PI R. Bacon, \citealt{bacon2022musedatareleaseII}) is a region of extremely deep observations by the MUSE integral field spectrograph on the VLT, with the deepest area having a total exposure time of 141h.
-MUSE has a field of view of $1\times1\arcmin$ with a spatial pixel size of $0\farcs2$, and a spectral range of $4700-9350~\mathrm{\AA}$ with a spectral pixel size of $1.25~\mathrm{\AA}$.
-This allows it to detect \lya emission in the redshift range $2.9<z<6.7$.
-All MXDF data is publicly available\footnote{\url{https://amused.univ-lyon1.fr}} and viewable using the web interface\footnote{\url{https://amused.univ-lyon1.fr/project/UDF/browse}}.
+MUSE has a field of view of $1\times1\arcmin$ with a spatial pixel size of $0\farcs2$.
+The spectra have a wavelength range of $4700-9350~\mathrm{\AA}$ and a spectral pixel size of $1.25~\mathrm{\AA}$.
+This wavelength coverage enables MUSE to detect \lya emission in the redshift range $2.9<z<6.7$.
+All MXDF data is publicly available\footnote{\url{https://amused.univ-lyon1.fr}} and viewable using a web interface\footnote{\url{https://amused.univ-lyon1.fr/project/UDF/browse}}.

-The MXDF is situated within the footprint of the Hubble Ultra Deep Field \citep[HUDF;][]{Beckwith2006HUDF}, with additional public HST ACS/WFC and WFC3/UVIS imaging contributed from programs including GOODS \citep{Giavalisco2004GOODS}, CANDELS \citep{Grogin2011,Koekemoer2011CANDELS}, 3D-HST \citep{Brammer2012.3DHST}, UVCANDELS \citep{Wang2025UVCANDELS}, UVUDF \citep{Teplitz2013UVUDF}, and HDUV \citep{Oesch2018HDUV}.
-The HST filters used in this analysis are WFC3/UVIS F336W, and ACS/WFC F435W, F606W, F775W, F814W, and F850LP.
+The MXDF is situated within the footprint of the Hubble Ultra Deep Field \citep[HUDF;][]{Beckwith2006HUDF}, with additional public HST ACS/WFC and WFC3/UVIS imaging from programs including GOODS \citep{Giavalisco2004GOODS}, CANDELS \citep{Grogin2011,Koekemoer2011CANDELS}, 3D-HST \citep{Brammer2012.3DHST}, UVCANDELS \citep{Wang2025UVCANDELS}, UVUDF \citep{Teplitz2013UVUDF}, and HDUV \citep{Oesch2018HDUV}.
+The HST filters used in this analysis are WFC3/UVIS F336W and ACS/WFC F435W, F606W, F775W, F814W, and F850LP.
 The F435W filter, in which \objname's LyC emission is detected, has an average depth of $150\,\mathrm{ks}$.
-The latter data have been reprocessed as part of HST archival program PID 16621 (PI: Koekemoer), including calibration improvements from updated darks, biases, flatfields and astrometric alignment, as well as other low-level improvements including improved removal of cosmic rays, satellite trails, and bad pixels.
+These data have been reprocessed as part of HST archival program PID 16621 (PI: Koekemoer), including calibration improvements from updated darks, biases, flatfields and astrometric alignments, as well as other low-level improvements including improved removal of cosmic rays, satellite trails, and bad pixels.

-This field also benefits from public JWST imaging from the JADES and JEMS programs \citep{Eisenstein2023JADES,Rieke2023JADES_DR1,Williams2023JEMS}, where the JWST/NIRCam filters from these programs that we use are: F090W, F115W, F150W, F182M, F200W, F210M, F277W, F335M, F356W, F410M, F430M and F444W.
-F460M and F480M are also included in the JADES imaging data release \citep{Rieke2023JADES_DR1}, however we elect not to include these filters in our analysis, as they have a low SNR, which likely results in underestimated photometric uncertainties.
+This field also benefits from public JWST imaging from the JADES and JEMS programs \citep{Eisenstein2023JADES,Rieke2023JADES_DR1,Williams2023JEMS}\footnote{DOIs: \cite{RiekeJADESdoi,WilliamsJEMSdoi}}, where the JWST/NIRCam filters from these programs that we use are: F090W, F115W, F150W, F182M, F200W, F210M, F277W, F335M, F356W, F410M, F430M and F444W.
+F460M and F480M are also included in the JADES imaging data release \citep{Rieke2023JADES_DR1}; however, we exclude these filters from our SED fitting, as visual inspection revealed elevated background levels relative to the source signal in these bands, rendering the photometry unreliable and the associated uncertainties likely underestimated.